So `Deadlines`. What`s it all about then?

 There are some family stories such as Billy Butlin asking the Camp Chaplain (my Dad) to keep a close eye on saucy seaside postcards.
 There`s another wartime RAF pilot with strong family connections who also crashed into the sea and was never found.
 How about Uncle Frank, the bomb disposal expert, who tried to change the new international border between North and South Korea when it was redrawn at the end of the Korean war?
 My maternal grandfather was a medic at The Somme and Passchendaele, and my paternal grandmother (Colin`s mother) was one of ten sisters.

 There`s something for you if like airshows and airfields such as Farnborough, Fairford, Mildenhall, Binbrook, Brize Norton, Coningsby, Scampton, Nellis, Butterworth, Akrotiri and long gone ones like Upper Heyford and Greenham Common.
 There are accidents to report involving a Vulcan, a Phantom, a Buccaneer and the Red Arrows – and flights in a Tornado, a Harrier, a Hawk , a Nimrod, VC10s and Jet Provosts.

-I have also mixed in Airfix kits, I-Spy books, the CIA, the Flying Nightingales, Dreamland, the Spalding Chutney Mafia, Imps, lots of music, being mistaken for a Red Arrows pilot in a Cyprus bar and nearly executing a nun in the name of the urban district council.
+Airfix kits, I-Spy books, the CIA, the Flying Nightingales, Dreamland, the Spalding Chutney Mafia, Imps and lots of music add to the heady mix.
+I was also mistaken for a Red Arrows pilot in a Cyprus bar and was responsible for the near execution of a nun in the name of the urban district council.

-Published August 2017 – some 75 years after the death of Pilot Officer Colin Hubert Curtis RAFVR.
+Published August 2017 – 75 years after the death of Pilot Officer Colin Hubert Curtis RAFVR.